OpenInterpreter/01/CONTRIBUTING.md

 ## Code Formatting and Linting

-Our project uses `ruff` for code formatting and `isort` for import sorting.
+Our project uses `black` for code formatting and `isort` for import sorting.
 To ensure consistency across contributions, please adhere to the following guidelines:

 1. **Install Pre-commit Hooks**: